3 walking days

 Whilst not as pretty as the section between Oxford and Reading, you will see some of the finest country houses along the Thames.
 You will also enjoy the historical sites at Windsor and Runnymede.

-Reading is the largest town in England.
-Despite its modern appearance it is an ancient city.
+Reading is the first sizeable town since Oxford.
+In fact, it is the largest town in England.
+Despite its modern appearance it is of historical significance.
 Reading Abbey was founded in 1121 and it is believed Henry I, son of William the Conqueror, rests here.
 Reading is famous for its 3 B’s: biscuits, bulbs and brewing.
 Sadly, they have all long gone.

 Day 1 Reading to Aston 12.6 miles